 Deposits made into your savings accounts all earn interest.
-How quickly they start to earn interest depends on the type of payment you make into the account.
+How quickly they start depends on the type of payment you make into the account.

-Cash deposits accrue interest from the day they are paid into your account.
+Cash deposits earn interest from the day they are paid into your account.

 Cheque and debit card

 Interest from cheque or debit card payments will start to accrue on the third working day after the deposit was made.

 |Day cheque/ debit card paid into the SBS account